 Have you been affected by the fire, or do you know someone who has?

-You are invited to the new centre at The Curve, 10 Bard Road W10 6TP which is just around the corner from Latimer Road Station and the Westway with opening hours of 10am to 8pm.
+The centre is located at The Curve, 10 Bard Road W10 6TP which is just around the corner from Latimer Road Station and the Westway with opening hours of 10am to 8pm.

 Other services include: